Er-rdhtiwari/DSA-Design/amdocs.md

    - 5 likely interviewer questions with strong answers

 10. Optional Extras
-   - Only extras aligned with the notes; keep the core PoC independent
+   - Only extras aligned with the Day XX revision notes
+   - Keep the core PoC independent

+Note: For your reference, please note the notation below:
+Day X = Day 1
+Day Y = Day 6
+Day XX = Day 7

 ```